-If you are reading this, then you are either considering taking a Yoga Teacher Training, or you have your 200-Hour certification and want to learn more.
-It is probably also true that you’ve got a few questions: What’s the difference between the programs?
+If you are reading this, then you’re probably looking for a high-quality yoga teacher training program—or you already have your 200-Hour certification and want to expand your skill set.
+It is probably also true that you’ve got a few questions: What’s the difference between a 200-hour yoga teacher training session and a 300-hour yoga teacher training session?
 Which program is right for me?
 In what ways will each program benefit me?

-Your 200-hour teacher training will be the foundation from which you teach, so it’s important to choose wisely when deciding where to go.
-An immersion program is an excellent choice at this level so you can fully submerge yourself in the knowledge and allow it to steep within you.
-In this program, you will learn the fundamentals of:
+Your 200-hour yoga teacher training will be the foundation from which you teach, so it’s important to choose wisely when deciding where to go.
+For someone new to the world of yoga, we believe an immersion program is an excellent choice —one that allows you to fully commit yourself to learning, interpreting, and internalizing the philosophies of yoga.

 - how a class is structured